7 Situations That Prove Insuring Your Engagement Ring Is Worth It

 Photo by Arturo Jose Leger

-You’ve certainly heard about the guy who dropped his ring right as he was proposing at a Yankees game—while being featured on the Jumbotron, no less.
-Thankfully, with the help of fellow baseball fans, he found it.
-But just think if he hadn’t.
-The average cost of an engagement ring is $6,351.
-Can you imagine being on the hook for that twice?
+You’ve certainly heard about people proposing in public or scenic places and dropping the ring, such as during a game at Yankee Stadium (and on the Jumbotron, no less!), or overlooking the canals in Venice, Italy.
+While these couples got lucky and recovered their rings, some aren’t as fortunate.
+And with the average cost of an engagement ring totaling $6,351, can you imagine being on the hook for that twice?
 A ring of that value could cost less than $100 a year to insure.
 Sounds worth it to us.

 Yes, diamonds are naturally tough and durable, but rings are not superheroes!
 You might accidentally hit your ring on a countertop and knock a gemstone loose, or catch one of the prongs on your sweater and it twists.
-No matter the cause, if your ring becomes damaged, jewelry insurance has you covered.
-And unlike most traditional homeowners policies, which usually dictate the specific jeweler you can work with to file your claim, Jewelers Mutual allows you to go to any jeweler you choose to repair or replace the ring with the same kind and quality as your original.
+Luckily, Jewelers Mutual Insurance Group will have you covered.
+And unlike most traditional homeowners policies, which usually dictate the specific jeweler you can work with to file your claim, Jewelers Mutual Insurance Group allows you to go to any jeweler you choose to repair or replace the ring with the same kind and quality as your original.

-This sponsored post is happily brought to you by Jewelers Mutual.
+This sponsored post is happily brought to you by Jewelers Mutual Insurance Group.